 6) One Portable Mobile Hotspot

 Although this equipment is optional, what if one day your internet will have issues?
 At times like this, your portable hotspot bridges that gap that links you to your students.
-It makes time teaching flexible as you are no longer bounded to work in one place.
+It makes time teaching flexible as you are no longer bound to work in one place.

 If you’re using your phone as a mobile hotspot, it acts as a mini router that works by tapping data signals as you would to your regular Wi-Fi network.
 So you can have the device as a secondary or backup internet connection.